I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidport/ns-hidport-_hid_minidriver_registration.md

 ## Members

-`DeviceExtensionSize`

-Specifies the length, in bytes, that the minidriver requests for a device extension.

-`DevicesArePolled`
+`Revision`

-Specifies that the devices on the bus that this minidriver supports must be polled in order to obtain data from the device.
+Specifies the HID version that this minidriver supports.

 `DriverObject`